zaaaappp/dots2/README.md

 These dotfiles are configured for NVidia by default.

 If you're on an AMD gpu, Remove the NVidia lines in hyprland.conf
-Also edit "~/.config/monitors.conf" and adjust it to your [monitors](https://wiki.hypr.land/Configuring/Monitors/)
+Adjust the monitor section to your [monitors](https://wiki.hypr.land/Configuring/Monitors/)

 # Basic Keybinds
 Super + shift + C = Color picker